bschink/todo-list/README.md

-# simple to-do list (cli)
+# simple todo list (cli)

-a command-line to-do list application written in python.
+a command-line todo list application written in python.
 easily add, view, and mark tasks as completed, with persistent storage.

 ## features